- Afghanistan Digital Library

 The South Asian American Digital Archive (SAADA) was founded in 2008 in order to document and provide access to the diverse and relatively unknown stories of South Asian Americans.
 The collection reflects the vast range of experiences of the South Asian diaspora in the United States, including those who trace their heritage to Bangladesh, India, Nepal, Pakistan, Sri Lanka, and the many South Asian diaspora communities across the globe.

 - South Asian Newspapers

 Published by Readex in partnership with the Center for Research Libraries.South Asian Newspapers is the third collection module of the World Newspaper Archive, created in partnership with Readex, a division of NewsBank.
 It will provide more than 400,000 fully searchable pages of newspapers published in South Asia between 1864 and 1922.

-- Times of India (ProQuest Historical Newspapers) [Not compatible with Internet Explorer 9]
+- Times of India (ProQuest Historical Newspapers)

 The Times of India (1838-2001) offers full page and article images with searchable full text back to the first issue.

 - Women and Social Movements, International— 1840 to Present

 Online archive of published and manuscript primary sources focusing on women’s international activism since the mid-nineteenth century.
 The archive includes proceedings of women’s international conferences, books, pamphlets, articles from newspapers and journals, as well as correspondence, diary entries, and memoirs.
 Also contains numerous online publications of contemporary Non-Governmental Organizations.